Working it with her medals for the series championship and for a new PR.

 Amy posing on the top step of the gi-normous Velosports end-of-year podium.

+As you stood on the pedals, with spectators and earlier finishers cheering you on, I knew you were digging as deep as perhaps you ever had on a bike to get up that final grade.
+We watched others stop pedaling up that slope, unable to finish; we watched some get off the bike at the bottom and not even try it.
+But you did it.
+You would not quit.
+We crossed the line together, 8 hours and 10 minutes after leaving Lenoir that morning.
 Grinding up the 7% hill toward the start-finish stretch.
 With the A-listers working over even those who have earned their masters stripes on a weekly basis, my outcome was pretty much a given.
 Nevertheless, I considered it an honor to line up for my beating with some of the deepest race resumes in the region.
 The speed of the top half of the field was both sobering and inspiring.
 Being lapped several times over, I was inspired often.
 In actuality, with better form I would have hung with back of the field, and gaining more experience racing in this division is a goal of mine for 2011.

 Cruising up the finishing straight toward the end of the race.
 Although I was the last finisher in 17th, I continued my effort through to the end of the race and took pride in not dropping out, which was the fate of 5 others in the race.